gilbarbara/is-lite/README.md

 Give a ⭐️ if this project helped you!

 ## License

 Copyright © 2019 [Gil Barbara <gilbarbara@gmail.com>](https://github.com/gilbarbara).
 This project is [MIT](https://github.com/gilbarbara/is-lite/blob/master/LICENSE) licensed.

 ## FAQ

 [@sindresorhus/is](https://github.com/sindresorhus/is) is amazing but I needed something even smaller (and simpler).
-This package cover the basics and is less than 1k minified+gzipped.
+This package cover the basics and is just 1k minified+gzipped.

 If you need to support legacy browsers, the **Number.isNaN** polyfill is required.